Electrical Engineering (ENEE)A. James Clark School of Engineering

 2. Additional Capstone Design courses can be used as substitutes for

-All ECE faculty members provide mentoring for undergraduate students and every student is assigned a mentor during their first semester in the major.
+All ECE faculty members provide mentoring for undergraduate students and every student is assigned a mentor starting their first semester in the major.
 Additional advising is provided by the Associate Chair for Undergraduate Education and the professional advising staff of ECE Undergraduate Studies Office.
 Departmental permission is required in order for students to register and for all courses in the major.
 The Department's Undergraduate Studies Office (2426 A.V.
 Williams Building, 301-405-3685) is the primary point of contact for undergraduates with advising questions and detailed curriculum requirements, registration information, and advising and mentoring procedures can be found on the ECE Undergraduate Advising website .

 Undergraduate Research Experiences

 Information on internships can be found at www.coop.eng.umd.edu .
 Other internships are advertised by the ECE Department's Office of External Relations, and Undergraduate Studies Office.

 Participation in a Cooperative Education Program or internship with private industry or a government agency is strongly encouraged.
 See the A. James Clark School of Engineering catalog entry for details.